Keep up to date with the experts

 What is SIEM?

-SIEM is essentially a security information and event management solution, utilising the combined power of two security systems – Security Information Management (SIM) and Security Events Management (SEM).
-Through combining these functionalities, SIEM security tools correlate and interpret an immense amount of incident and event data from various sources within the infrastructure (networks, servers, data bases, applications etc), to then analyse and scan for any suspicious activity, notifying the relevant cyber security management users accordingly.
-For a more in-depth dive into SIEM tools and how to use them, read our guide to SIEM here.
+SIEM is essentially a security information and event management solution, utilising the combined power of two security systems โ Security Information Management (SIM) and Security Events Management (SEM).
+Through combining these functionalities, SIEM security tools correlate and interpret an immense amount of incident and event data from various sources within the infrastructure (networks, servers, databases, applications etc), to then analyse and scan for any suspicious activity, notifying the relevant cyber security management users accordingly.
+For a more in-depth dive into SIEM tools and how to use them, read our guide to SIEM.

 What is SOAR?

-Similarly to SIEM, SOAR also gathers and analyses vast amounts of data from various sources, however whilst SIEM accumulates the data from infrastructure sources, SOAR solutions also draw additional information from third-party security sources in order to get a holistic overview of the threat landscape.
-Not only this, but SOAR tools relieve the SecOps team of the time-consuming task of sifting through the amassed data through creating a digital workflow format.
+Similarly to SIEM, SOAR solutions also gather and analyse vast amounts of data from various sources, however, whilst SIEM accumulates the data from infrastructure sources, SOAR solutions also draw additional information from third-party security sources in order to get a holistic overview of the threat landscape.
+Not only this, but SOAR tools relieve the SecOps team of the time-consuming task of sifting through the amassed data by creating a digital workflow format.

 The main benefit of utilising SIEM and SOAR in conjunction is the workforce efficiency provided to your SOC team.
 Whilst SIEM tools provide an alert for the SOC team to investigate, SOAR follows up on this alert, automating this investigation path for faster and more efficient results without the need for human involvement.